 They are free

 Okay, so this one is obvious, but particularly for startups, the cost is one of the most restrictive elements when it comes to taking any major business decision.
-Granted, services such as Shopify are available for as a little as $9 per month, but that still represents a saving over the long-run.
-Monthly fees soon stack up, as every small.
-Business owner recognizes.
+Granted, services such as Shopify are available for as little as $9 per month, but that still represents a saving over the long-run.
+Monthly fees soon stack up, as every small business owner recognizes.